MINSA FBC

 MINSA FBC (sometimes referred as MINSA) is a Peruvian football club, playing in the province of Tambopata, Madre de Dios, Peru.

 History

 The MINSA FBC was founded on August 6, 1996.

-In 2013 Copa Perú, the club classified to the National Stage, but was eliminated in the Group Stage.
+In 2013 Copa Perú, the club qualified to the National Stage, but was eliminated in the group stage.

-In 2014 Copa Perú, the club classified to the National Stage, but was eliminated in the Group Stage.
+In 2014 Copa Perú, the club qualified to the National Stage, but was eliminated in the group stage.

-In 2015 Copa Perú, the club classified to the National Stage, but was eliminated by Juventud Barrio Nuevo in the Repechage.
+In 2015 Copa Perú, the club qualified to the National Stage, but was eliminated by Juventud Barrio Nuevo in the Repechage.

-In 2016 Copa Perú, the club classified to the National Stage, but was eliminated by Credicoop San Román in the Repechage.
+In 2016 Copa Perú, the club qualified to the National Stage, but was eliminated by Credicoop San Román in the Repechage.

-In 2017 Copa Perú, the club classified to the National Stage, but was eliminated when it finished in 43rd place.
+In 2017 Copa Perú, the club qualified to the National Stage, but was eliminated when it finished in 43rd place.

-In 2018 Copa Perú, the club classified to the National Stage, but was eliminated when it finished in 42nd place.
+In 2018 Copa Perú, the club qualified to the National Stage, but was eliminated when it finished in 42nd place.